-It’s been a little over four years since we first decided to upload the picture we had taken of our lunch to the internet.
+It’s been a little over five years since we first decided to upload the picture we had taken of our lunch to the internet.
 Since then, our blog has grown and changed tremendously; a few redesigns, some logo and tagline tweaks, nearly 1,000 posts, and around 150,000 monthly readers later, and we’re still learning, largely as we go.
 When we talk to people about our site, when we try to explain how we’re trying to make a career out of being snarky about sandwiches, the question we get asked the most isn’t about blog software or photography lighting setups.

 It’s about how to make money as a food blogger.

 Now that the number of people blogging about food has almost eclipsed the number of people actually reading food blogs1, it’s an important question.
 Food bloggers usually reach a point, somewhere between 6-12 months into their careers as food bloggers, where the sheer amount of work involved suddenly seems a lot more daunting than it did in the very beginning, when they were first signing up for that Bluehost account.
 After all, if you’re investing all of that time cooking, setting up your makeshift photography studio, writing posts, and trying to find new readers, not to mention all of that money on camera equipment, decorative props, and exotic ingredients, there’s got to be a financial reward for all of that hard work, doesn’t there?

 The answer, which you’re probably not going to want to hear, is mostly, “No.”